-- Commencement of registration programme administrator: 15 July 2010 - Announcement of initial shortlist: 16 August 2010
+Commencement of Registration by Programme 15 th July 2010 Administrator Announcement of Initial Shortlist 16 th August 2010

-Power to remove difficulties
+8. Power to remove difficulties

-If any difficulty arises in giving effect to any provision of these guidelines or interpretation of the guidelines, the committee to be constituted by the MNRE shall meet and take decision, which will be binding on all parties.
+If any difficulty arises in giving effect to any provision of these guidelines or interpretation of the guidelines, the Committee to be constituted by Ministry of New and Renewable Energy shall meet and take decision, which will be binding on all parties.